How To Write Tests

 └── lib.cairo

-In lib.cairo, let's remove the existing content and add a tests module containing a first test, as shown in Listing 10-1.
+In lib.cairo, let's remove the existing content and add a tests module containing the first test, as shown in Listing 10-1.

 Filename: src/lib.cairo